How do I know whether my product finder provides good advice?

 Try out as many different answer combinations as possible in Test & Tweak and take the points below into account when testing.

-1. Make sure that the desired products are highlighted in the advice and test this with all kinds of different combinations of answers
+1. Make sure that the desired products come back in the advice and test this with all kinds of different combinations of answers

 Does the advice need improvements?
 See if you can add nuances to the matching with a distinction between 'good' and 'perfect' matches.